mattetress/arthub-rails/README.md

-# README

-This is a rails app for artists to share local art events.

-Users are able to create accounts and sign in via facebook or by email address.

-When running the server be sure to start the server using `thin start --ssl` because facebook requires ssl for oauth.

 # ArtHub

 ArtHub is a networking and event sharing platform for artists.
 Artists can sign up via email or Facebook OAuth.
 Artist profiles have portfolio functionality.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing